 This is where you can quickly and easily add visual assets to your composition without having to draw them from scratch.

 Clicking on “Elements” in the left-hand sidebar will pull up a search that covers just about any kind of visual you can hope to find, from flat icons to animated gifs, colored symbols, photos, videos, and more.
 You can narrow down your search (say, to just “Graphics” to search icons instead of photos) to filter only those elements – again, bearing in mind that any element with a small gold crown next to it is a premium element that requires an upgrade.

-As you add elements to your canvas, you’ll find a “Magic Recommendations” tab appears to suggested closely related elements in a similar style and save you time in searching.
+As you add elements to your canvas, you’ll see a “Magic Recommendations” tab appear to suggest closely related elements in a similar style and save you time in searching.